 As for the fees, Stripe does charge a flat 2.75% fee for every swipe using all major credit cards.

 Payment processing solutions help businesses streamline the payment process.
-With one, businesses can accept various payment options – be it credit, debit, or other alternative forms of payments like electronic wallets.
-It will require a significant investment from your company, so you may have to tap into the different funding options like business lines of credit or invoice financing.
+Businesses can accept various payment options – be it credit, debit, or other alternative forms of payments like electronic wallets.
+However, it will require a significant investment from your company, so you may have to tap into the different funding options like business lines of credit or invoice financing.

 As you can see above, there are many payment processing solutions available for your eCommerce businesses.
 However, when choosing the best one, be sure to assess your business first.
 What are your needs?
 What payment options will you offer?
 Remember, the right payment processing solution will improve your customer’s experience in your store, leading to more conversions and sales in the future.